 Option 1b is supported by Nottinghamshire County Council and Rushcliffe Borough Council.
 This proposal recommends the creation of two new unitary councils:

-- Nottingham Council – including Broxtowe, Gedling, and Nottingham City.
+- Nottingham Council - comprising Broxtowe, Gedling, and Nottingham City.

-- Nottinghamshire Council – including Ashfield, Bassetlaw, Mansfield, Newark and Sherwood, and Rushcliffe.
+- Nottinghamshire Council - comprising Ashfield, Bassetlaw, Mansfield, Newark and Sherwood, and Rushcliffe.

 Option 1e is supported by Bassetlaw District Council, Gedling Borough Council, Mansfield District Council and Newark and Sherwood District Council.
 This north-south proposal recommends the creation of two new unitary councils: